-1. Get Ahead of Schedule:
+1. Get Ahead of Schedule

-Have you ever needed cash (for a fundraiser, field trip, PTA, book fair…) and then not had any, so you had to make a special trip to the bank?
-This sort of thing happens to me all of the time, but not only with cash… I’ll be driving around and I’ll look down at my gas gauge, only to find out that I’m on empty.
-Again, I’ll have to drive out of my way to get to the nearest gas station, so that I don’t end up stalled on the side of the road.
+Have you ever needed cash (for a fundraiser, field trip, PTA, book fair, teacher gift, etc.) and then not had any, so you had to make a special trip to the bank?
+This sort of thing happens to me all of the time, but not only with cash.
+I’ll be driving around, and I’ll look down at my gas gauge, only to find out that I’m on empty.
+Again, I’ll have to drive out of my way to get to the nearest gas station, so that I don’t end up stalled out on the side of the road.

-2. Change Your Coffee Routine:
+2. Change Your Coffee Routine

 I love coffee, who doesn’t, right?!
-So every morning my coffee routine would be … add water to the coffee maker, put the filter in, grind the beans, add the freshly ground coffee to the maker, wait for it to brew, pour myself a cup, wash out the carafe, empty the filter in the garbage, and then finally enjoy my coffee.
+So every morning my coffee routine would be … Add water to the coffee maker, put the filter in, grind the beans, add the freshly ground coffee to the maker, wait for it to brew, pour myself a cup, wash out the carafe, empty the filter in the garbage, and then finally enjoy my coffee.
 Or worse yet, I drop my daughter off at school, stand in line at my local coffee shop, pay, wait for them to make it, and then drive home.
 Simplify this morning routine by purchasing a signal cup brewer.
 You simply add the water reservoir once a week, pop in your coffee pod, press brew, and within 30 – 60 seconds you have a freshly brewed cup of coffee.
-No prep, no clean up – easy peasy!
+No prep, no cleanup – easy peasy!

-3. Meal Assistance:
+3. Meal Assistance

-5. Prep Ahead:
+5. Prep Ahead

 I love waking up, opening up the refrigerator and having breakfast, snacks, lunches, and dinner all prepped and ready to go.
-It makes my day run so much smoother, and creates less tension and stress for me.
+It makes my day run so much smoother and creates less tension and stress for me.
 There are tons of great recipes that can be prepared ahead of time (like these egg and bacon cups, or these baked oatmeal cups) so that you can just grab and go.
 Do the same for snacks, and prep dinners so they can be popped into the oven when you get home.

-Prepping ahead also works great for business related items.
+Prepping ahead also works great for business-related items.
 For instance, if I know I’m going to be writing a post on tech tools, I can do the research the night before, and then when I go to write the article I already have a head start.

-6. Know Where Your Time is Going:
+6. Know Where Your Time is Going

 168 hours a week – sleep (56 hours) – work (40 hours) – personal (24 hours) – commuting (10 hours) = 38 extra hours.